In-person appointments in Hampstead, plus online therapy across the UK and internationally

 Meet The Team

 At Hampstead Psychology, all of our psychologists have extensive training to doctoral level and decades of experience in their field of expertise.
-You will be matched with a psychologist that has the knowledge and skill to help you understand and overcome your problem - not just in the short term but for good.
+You will be matched with a psychologist who has the knowledge and skill to help you understand and overcome your problem - not just in the short term but for good.